 Tria Beauty Hair Removal Beauty Laser 4X Review

 Like everyone else, I’ve just accepted that shaving my legs, bikini area and armpits is simply a fact of life.
 My big problem, though, is that my upper lip appears to have been transplanted from a lumberjack – the hair growth there is rapid and disgusting.
 After spending a fortune looking for a solution, Groom+Style team for art of hair decided to give the Tria Hair Removal Laser System a try.
 Here’s what happened.

 The Tria Beauty Company has a Solid Reputation

 Before I spend a decent amount of money on a beauty product, I always take time to investigate the company behind it.
 If you are older than 15, you’ve undoubtedly tried various expensive beauty products only to find they didn’t work and were being sold by some company run out of a post office box in Boca Raton, Florida.
-The Tria Beauty Laser Hair Removal System is quite expensive, so some investigation and a detailed review seemed justified.
+The Tria Beauty Laser Hair Removal System is quite expensive, so some investigation and a detailed product reviews seemed justified.

 I found that the company, Tria Beauty, actually exists.
 Tria was started in 2003 by Tobin Island, a Stanford graduate who is one of three people credited with inventing the first home hair removal laser.
 The company has multiple patents for its laser technology and appears to be a leader in the field.
 In short, it’s a real company started by a real person – a graduate of Stanford, no less.
 I wonder if he is married…but I digress.